Cervical Spondylosis Treatment and Its Homeopathic Medicines

 1. Cervical spine X-ray: X-ray can reveal findings, such as bone spurs, space between the vertebrae, position of discs, etc. that indicate cervical spondylitis.

-2. CT scan of the cervical spine: A CT scan can provide detailed imaging of vertebrae and intervertebral disc.
+2. CT scan of the cervical spine: A CT scan can provide detailed imaging of vertebrae and intervertebral discs.

 3. MRI spine: MRI can help in diagnosing the extent of damage or compression of the nerves.